vltansky/explain-changes-mcp/README.md

 # Explain Changes MCP

-**Give your AI agent a way to show its work.**
+**The new way to review AI-generated code.**

-An MCP tool that lets AI visualize the code changes it made — rendering git diffs as interactive HTML pages with inline annotations.
+Get inline explanations that appear directly in your diff.
+No more jumping between the chat and your code to understand what changed.

 [![License](https://img.shields.io/badge/license-MIT-green)](./LICENSE)